 The NICS has an older age profile than the comparator economically active population aged 16-64 years.
-In particular at January 2020, the proportion of NICS staff aged 50 and over was more than double that of the economically active population.
+In particular at January 2021, the proportion of NICS staff aged 50 and over was two and a half times that of the economically active population.